A letter to his mistress has revealed the Playboy Prince, Edward VIII, had doubts about his future as King decades before he abdicated.

 The letter shows that even 17 years prior to taking the throne, and then renouncing it, Edward doubted his ability to fulfil the role of King.

 He became King in January 1936 when his father died, but caused a constitutional crisis by abdicating 11 months later, choosing love over duty.
-This lead to his younger brother, Albert (George VI), taking the throne.
+This lead to his younger brother, Albert taking the throne as George VI.